geekrelief/gdnim/README.md

 ## Project Structure ##
-Gdnim uses a customized build script and [a custom version of godot 3.2](https://github.com/geekrelief/godot/tree/3.2_custom) merged with [godot 3.2 with gdnative unload](https://github.com/geekrelief/godot/tree/3.2_gdnative_unload) which unloads gdnative libraries when their resource is no longer referenced.
+Gdnim uses a customized build script and [a custom version of godot 3.2][godot 3.2 custom] merged with [godot 3.2 with gdnative unload] which unloads gdnative libraries when their resource is no longer referenced.
 It removes the dependency on nake and nimscript which can be buggy and limited.
 Nimscript doesn't allow the use of exportc functions to check for file modification times.
 Gdnim also uses a custom version of the godot-nim bindings in the deps/godot directory, to begin future-proofing it for modern versions of nim (using GC ORC/ARC).

 ### Files and Folders ###
  - `/app`: This is the godot project folder.